 Mai Tai

 Arguably the most popular tiki cocktail, the mai tai is made with rum, lime juice, orgeat syrup, and Curaçao liqueur.
+(Use DeKuyper’s classic orange-colored variety, not the blue stuff.)
 It has a boozy, sweet, tropical fruit flavor.
-The mai tai was invented in 1944 by the aforementioned Victor J. Bergeron at his bar Trader Vic’s.
+The mai tai was invented in 1944 at Trader Vic’s in Los Angeles.
 As the story goes, he made the drink for some colleagues who were visiting from Tahiti.
 They loved the drink, and it became a mainstay at the bar.

 -